srs/gradle-node-plugin/README.md

 -------------------

 When adding the node plugin, you will have a npmInstall task already added.
 This task will execute "npm install" and installs all dependencies in "package.json".
+It will only run when changes are made to package.json or node_modules.
  Execute it like this:

-    $ grunt npmInstall
+    $ gradle npmInstall

+All npm command can also be invoked using underscore notation based on a gradle rule

+     $ gradle npm_install
+     $ gradle npm_update
+     $ gradle npm_list
+     $ gradle npm_cache_clean
+     ...

+These however are not shown when running gradle tasks, as they generated dynamically.
+However they can be used for dependency declarations, such as npm_install.dependsOn(npm_cache_clean) More arguments can be passed via the build.gradle file:

+    npm_update {
+        args = ['--production', '--loglevel', 'warn']
+    }

-If you want to run other NPM commands like installing named modules outside package.json, you can add a custom task like this:
+If you want to extend the tasks more or create custom variants, you can extend the class npmTask:

     task installExpress(type: NpmTask) {
+        // install the express package only
         args = ['install', 'express', '--save-dev']
     }